How to Get a Security Guard License in Nevada

 - Add certifications to stand out: CPR/First Aid, fire safety, and loss prevention certifications make you more competitive.
 Consider working toward a Certified Protection Professional (CPP) for career advancement.

-- Budget approximately $800 for your Nevada license: This includes $60 in application fees, $0 for the exam, and education costs.
+- Budget approximately $800 for your Nevada license: This includes $60 in application fees, no exam fee, and education costs.
 Once licensed, plan for $60 in renewal fees every 5 years.

 Frequently Asked Questions